Text editors

 q

-for historical reasons,
+for historical reasons and

-is still in use today,
+because the line editing technology developed for it is still in use today,

-and is a basic part of
+It is also a basic part of the design of the vim

 vim